 - Align team roles and SLAs: who scans, who watches end-to-end pitches, who runs booth walk-ups, and who sends first follow-ups, so nothing slips.

-Setting the Stage: Establishing the Demo Day Foundation
+Setting the Stage: Demo Day Foundation and Y Combinator

 Startup accelerator programs like Y Combinator and Techstars have become pivotal in shaping the trajectory of early-stage ventures.
 These programs provide structured mentorship, resources, and access to networks that are essential for startups aiming to secure funding and scale effectively.
 Demo days, often the highlight of these programs, serve as strategic culmination points where months of preparation transform into tangible investor interest.